-1 in Sections 304 through 308.
+17 in Sections 304 through 308.

 - (b) An agency that proposes to rely on a guidance document to the detriment of a person in any administrative proceeding must afford the person a fair opportunity to contest the legality or wisdom of positions taken in the document.
-The agency may not use a guidance document to foreclose consideration of issues raised in the document. - (c) A guidance document may contain binding instructions to agency staff members if at an appropriate stage in the administrative process, the agency's procedures provide affected persons an adequate opportunity to contest positions taken in the document. - (d) If an agency proposes to act in an adjudication at variance with a position expressed in a guidance document, it shall provide a reasonable explanation for the variance.
-If an affected person in an adjudication may have reasonably relied on the agency's position, the explanation must include a reasonable justification for the agency's conclusion that the need for the variance outweighs the affected person's reliance interests. - (e) An agency shall maintain an index of all of its currently effective guidance documents, publish the index on its website, make all guidance documents available to the public as provided in Section 201(I), and file the index with the [publisher] [annually] as required by Section 201(n).
-The agency may not rely on a guidance document or cite it as precedent against any party to a proceeding, unless the guidance document is published on the agency website as required by Section 201(I). - (f) A guidance document may be considered by a presiding officer or final decision maker in an agency adjudication but it does not bind the presiding officer and the final decision maker in the exercise of discretion. - (g) A person may petition an agency under Section 317 to adopt a rule in place of a
+The agency may not use a guidance document to - 21 foreclose consideration of issues raised in the document. - 22 (c) A guidance document may contain binding instructions to agency staff members if at an appropriate stage in the administrative process, the agency's procedures provide affected

+24 persons an adequate opportunity to contest positions taken in the document.

+(d) If an agency proposes to act in an adjudication at variance with a position expressed in a guidance document, it shall provide a reasonable explanation for the variance.
+If an affected person in an adjudication may have reasonably relied on the agency's position, the explanation must include a reasonable justification for the agency's conclusion that the need for the variance outweighs the affected person's reliance interests.

+(e) An agency shall maintain an index of all of its currently effective guidance documents, publish the index on its website, make all guidance documents available to the public as provided in Section 201(l), and file the index with the [publisher] [annually] as required by Section 201(n).
+The agency may not rely on a guidance document or cite it as precedent against any party to a proceeding, unless the guidance document is published on the agency website as required by Section 201(l). (f) A guidance document may be considered by a presiding officer or final decision maker in an agency adjudication but it does not bind the presiding officer and the final decision maker in the exercise of discretion. (g) A person may petition an agency under Section 317 to adopt a rule in place of a guidance document. (h) A person may petition an agency to revise or repeal a guidance document.
+Not later than [60] days after submission of the petition, the agency shall: (1) revise or repeal the guidance document; (2) initiate a proceeding for the purpose of considering a revision or repeal; or (3) deny the petition in a record and state its reasons for the denial.
+Comment This section seeks to encourage an agency to advise the public of its current opinions, approaches, and likely courses of action by using guidance documents (also commonly known as interpretive rules and policy statements).
-1 guidance document.

-- 2 (h) A person may petition an agency to revise or repeal a guidance document.
-Not later 3 than [60] days after submission of the petition, the agency shall: - (1) revise or repeal the guidance document; - (2) initiate a proceeding for the purpose of considering a revision or repeal; or - (3) deny the petition in a record and state its reasons for the denial.

-This section seeks to encourage an agency to advise the public of its current opinions, approaches, and likely courses of action by using guidance documents (also commonly known as interpretive rules and policy statements).
 The section also recognizes agencies' need to promulgate such documents for the guidance of both its employees and the public.
 Agency law often needs interpretation, and agency discretion needs some channeling.
 The public needs to know the agency's opinion about the meaning of the law and rules that it administers.
 Increasing public knowledge and understanding reduces unintentional violations and lowers transaction costs.
 See Michael Asimow, "California Underground Regulations," 44 Admin.
 L. Rev. 43 (1992); Peter L. Strauss, "Publication Rules in the Rulemaking Spectrum: Assuring Proper Respect for an Essential Element," 53 Admin.
 L. Rev. 803 (2001).
 This section strengthens agencies' ability to fulfill these legitimate objectives by excusing them from having to comply with the full range of rulemaking procedures before they may issue these nonbinding statements.

-At the same time, the section incorporates safeguards to ensure that agencies will not use guidance documents in a manner that would undermine the public's interest in administrative openness and accountability.
+1 openness and accountability.